haowern98/readme/README.md

 <ins>Overview</ins>

+This flow is resposnsible for the processing of leave creation requests received via email and creating a new leave entry in the Leave Excel file

+<ins>Implementation</ins>

-This flow is resposnsible for the processing of leave creation requests received via email by extracting relevant information from the email body.
-It uses the conversation ID, `ConvoID` that was extracted in the `Parent Email Parsing Flow` to locate the specific email, parses the content to retrieve necessary details, and converts the leave requestor's full name into a display name that includes both the short name and leave type.
+This flow takes in the conversation ID, `ConvoID` that was extracted in the `Parent Email Parsing Flow` and passes it to the `Child Flow - Get Email with ConvoID` child flow to locate the specific email.
+Then, passes the output of `Child Flow - Get Email with ConvoID ` into the `Email Parsing Method ` child flow to parse the email body content using the to retrieve necessary details.
+Next, convertion of the leave requestor's full name into a display name that includes both the short name and leave type using `Child Flow - Name Conversion`.
 Finally, the flow creates a new entry in an Excel file and sends a response back to the originating Power App or flow, confirming successful completion.

 #### Child Flow - Leave Alteration